fulldivegames/sm64coopdx-VR-Physics-based/README.md

 Version 0.3.0 adds tracked motion controllers, physical interactions, VR-focused movement, and a startup shader cache to the existing first- and third-person VR modes.
 Third Person Mode remains available and works with both the default camera and SM64 Co-Op DX's free camera.

 > [!IMPORTANT]
-> This is an early community project, not a finished VR port.
+> This is an early project, not a finished VR port.
 It currently targets 64-bit Windows, OpenGL, and OpenXR.
 Solo hosting is tested; online co-op still needs broader testing.
 ROM hacks, Lua mods, model packs, and texture packs may work, but compatibility varies.

 ## Download and play on Windows